 - Settlements or financial judgments entered against you

 That’s where umbrella insurance gets its name.
-It acts as an umbrella, above all your other coverage, and covers you against a broad range of big losses.
+It is because it acts as an umbrella.
+This is above all of your other coverage.
+And it covers you against a broad range of big losses.

 Who Needs Umbrella Insurance?